 Unfortunately, there’s no Uber in Macedonia yet, so avoid the local taxi drivers because you might get ripped off.
 Or additionally, ask your hotel/hostel to help you arrange a cab.

 I feel that if I start writing about food I will need a whole other article.
-Which I probably will do soon.
+Which I probably will do eventually.
 In the meantime, here’s how some of the things that you must try look like:

 You can take a walk at the Vardar bank.
 A lot of local people go there for jogging and exercising, and while you’re at it you can visit the City Park and take some amazing pictures there.
 If you’re a football fan you can also visit the largest stadium in the country located in the park.